Coast Guard divers hope to reach 12 missing in capsized ship

 Bell said it's fortunate that rescuers know the design of the vessel.

-A total of six people were rescued shortly after the vessel capsized on Tuesday.
-The first Coast Guard ship arrived at the scene at 5:10 p.m, about 40 minutes after the initial distress signal, and spotted five men clinging to the hull, said Petty Officer 3rd Class Carlos Galarza.
+Six people were rescued shortly after the vessel capsized Tuesday.
+The first Coast Guard ship arrived at the scene at 5:10 p.m, about 40 minutes after the initial distress signal, and spotted five men clinging to the hull, Galarza said.

 A helicopter crew from the Bristow marine company lowered life vests and VHF radios to them, he said.
 Two of the men dropped into the water and were picked up by the Coast Guard.
 About the same time, Good Samaritan vessels rescued four other people, he said.